CSCfi/csc-user-guide/docs/support/tutorials/ml-starting.md

 ## Step 1: getting a CSC user account

 First of all, you need to get a CSC user account.
-If you work or study at a Finnish university just go to <https://my.csc.fi> and click "Get Started".
+If you work or study at a Finnish university just **go to <https://my.csc.fi> and click "Get Started"**.
 Select Haka-Login and your university from the pull-down menu.
 After that you should be able to log in with your normal university credentials.
+Fill in your information on the *Sign up*-page.
+Once you're done, you should get a confirmation email.

-For [more information, and special cases, check our separate "How to create new user account" documentation](../../accounts/how-to-create-new-user-account.md).
+For more information, and special cases, check our separate ["How to create new user account" documentation](../../accounts/how-to-create-new-user-account.md).

+## Step 2: join an existing project, or create a new one

+Second, you need to belong to a computing project.
+This is because CSC needs to keep track of how our resources are used, and computing projects are the mechanism for that.

+If you are part of a research group, **ask your professor or group leader if you already have a CSC project that you can join**.
+Otherwise, for example if you are working on your own doctoral thesis project, you can create your own project.

+**To create a new project, go to <https://my.csc.fi>** and log in as in Step 1 above.
+Choose *My Projects* and click the *New project* button.
+Give your project a name, and describe briefly the research you are doing.
+"Academic" is probably the appropriate category in most cases.

+For more information, check our "[Creating a new project" documentation](../../accounts/how-to-create-new-project.md).

 <!-- ## Step xx -->